aritraibm/docker-learn/README.md

 ### Generate jar file of springboot application

-* Description: We should have the ability to generate jar file of our spring boot application.
+* Description: We should have the ability to generate a jar file of our spring boot application.
 * pom.xml:
   ```
   	<build>